rotexsoft/file-renderer/README.md

 Only string values in the data array and its sub-arrays (if any) will be escaped if escaping is enabled.

-More on escaping from the zend-escaper website:
+More on escaping from the laminas-escaper website:

->HTML escaping is accomplished via Zend\Escaper\Escaper's escapeHtml method.
+>HTML escaping is accomplished via Laminas\Escaper\Escaper's escapeHtml method.
 Internally it uses PHP's htmlspecialchars, and additionally correctly sets the flags and encoding.
 One thing a developer needs to pay special attention too, is the encoding in which the document is served to the client; **it must be the same** as the encoding used for escaping!
-Go [here](https://docs.zendframework.com/zend-escaper/escaping-html/) for more details.
+Go [here](https://docs.laminas.dev/laminas-escaper/escaping-html/) for more details.

->HTML Attribute escaping is accomplished via Zend\Escaper\Escaper's escapeHtmlAttr method.
+>HTML Attribute escaping is accomplished via Laminas\Escaper\Escaper's escapeHtmlAttr method.
 Internally it will convert the data to UTF-8, check for it's validity, and use an extended set of characters to escape that are not covered by htmlspecialchars to cover the cases where an attribute might be unquoted or quoted illegally.
-Go [here](https://docs.zendframework.com/zend-escaper/escaping-html-attributes/) for more details.
+Go [here](https://docs.laminas.dev/laminas-escaper/escaping-html-attributes/) for more details.

->CSS escaping is accomplished via Zend\Escaper\Escaper's escapeCss method.
+>CSS escaping is accomplished via Laminas\Escaper\Escaper's escapeCss method.
 CSS escaping excludes only basic alphanumeric characters and escapes all other characters into valid CSS hexadecimal escapes.
-Go [here](https://docs.zendframework.com/zend-escaper/escaping-css/) for more details.
+Go [here](https://docs.laminas.dev/laminas-escaper/escaping-css/) for more details.

->Javascript escaping is accomplished via Zend\Escaper\Escaper's escapeJs method.
+>Javascript escaping is accomplished via Laminas\Escaper\Escaper's escapeJs method.
 Javascript string literals in HTML are subject to significant restrictions particularly due to the potential for unquoted attributes and any uncertainty as to whether Javascript will be viewed as being CDATA or PCDATA by the browser.
 To eliminate any possible XSS vulnerabilities, Javascript escaping for HTML extends the escaping rules of both ECMAScript and JSON to include any potentially